 What are your thoughts, my friend?
 Do you think the makeover was worth it?
 Can you relate to what it feels like to be broken?
 I love to hear your thoughts and questions!
 Scroll down to leave a comment and I WILL reply! ❤️

 Be sure to follow the fun here!

-- DIY Personalized Doormat Tutorial with DIY Layered Rug (and 6 FREE Stencils to Download!)
+- 2 DIY Personalized Door mat Tutorial with DIY Layered Rug (FREE Stencils to Download!)

 - 3 How to Make Layered Doormats: Supplies –

 - 5 DIY Front Door Mat Tutorial & Video